 In a practical application, the boundary subgraph is a fragile structure, as removal of any robot or disruption of a single communication link will disconnect the subgraph.
 To mitigate this, we introduce routing helpers: robots who are not classified as boundary robots, but are near a boundary and participate in the routing of boundary subgraph messages.
-We classify a robot as a routing helper if it is within a fixed range d of a boundary robot.
+We classify a robot as a routing helper if it is within a fixed range dof a boundary robot.
 We empirically determined that $d = \frac{r}{2}$ produces good results.
-Figure 7 shows an experiment where a boundary with an error has been patched by a routing helper.
+Figure 7 illustrates an experiment in which a boundary with an error has been patched by a routing helper.